carbonplan/sai-downscaling/docs/methods/pipeline-architecture.md

 [Data location](../access-data/whats-available.md#data-location), and see [Access utilities](../access-data/access-utilities.md) for reading published stores.

-## Distributed Execution
+## Distributed execution

-Every stage task is one `(gcm, scenario, member, variable)` leaf that reads a config, runs a stage, writes to S3, and exits.
+Every stage task is one `(gcm, scenario, ensemble member, variable)` leaf that reads a config, runs a stage, writes to S3, and exits.
 The tasks never talk to each other, so the pipeline needs task placement rather than a distributed scheduler.

-`DownscalingOrchestrator.submit_stage` dispatches through an executor seam, and all three executors share the signature `(stage, configs) -> list[str]`.
-Everything upstream of that seam is executor-agnostic.
+`DownscalingOrchestrator.submit_stage` dispatches through an executor seam, and all 3 executors share the signature `(stage, configs) -> list[str]`.
+Everything upstream of that seam is executor-agnostic, so the table below is the whole of the difference.

 | Executor | Mechanism | Cost per vCPU-hour |
 | --- | --- | --- |